 This is a practical hands-on course that is intended for students who are interested in competitive programming and algorithmic challenges.
 During this course, you will learn how to solve algorithmic programming challenges, both individually and as a team.

 Students are expected to have a working knowledge of computer programming, algorithms, and data structures, and preferably some practical experience with C or C++ programming languages.
-There is a prerequisite test that you will need to solve before the first meeting (more information coming soon).
+There is a prerequisite test that you will need to solve before the first meeting (see below).

 We will meet every Saturday at noon in the Maari building and organise a mini-contest.
 During the course, you will also take part in NCPC, the Nordic Collegiate Programming Contest.